-A-, A 90% and above B-, B, B+ 80% - 89% C-, C, C+ 70% - 79% D, D+ 60% - 69% get help, if you need it.
+A-, A 90% and above

+B-, B, B+ 80% - 89%

 How to get help: You are encouraged to come see me during office hours, if you have difficulties with the subject matter.
 Also, The Learning Center (located at the Student Support Center) offers tutorials for students who need extra help.
-Do not wait until the final exam to
+Do not wait until the final exam to get help, if you need it.